 More Books to Read in Your Twenties

 A literary novel exploring the lives of three women who once lived in a gorgeous house-share off London Fields.
 Now each of them is struggling in their own bubble of life, with husbands that don’t seem to care anymore or a struggle with infertility, or simply an overbearing – more successful – mother.
-It’s a beautiful novel of friendship and expectations you hold when your younger.
+It’s a beautiful novel about friendship and the expectations you hold when you’re younger.

 This is a harrowing read, not least because of a truly heartbreaking chapter on the author’s own miscarriage.
 When miscarriages are discussed in fiction or film they are usually blown over as something that has happened rather than something happening.
 Elizabeth Day goes into in-depth details about her miscarriage, and failure to carry a child to term.
 There are many other ‘failures’ she discusses throughout the book – all of which are not negative but brought out in a positive and uplifting light.